MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - [Article version history](#version-history)

 Surface Hub 2S is designed to facilitate collaboration in meeting-room environments.
-Instead, You can run Windows 10/11 Pro or Enterprise to use your Surface Hub 2S like any other PC.
+Instead, you can run Windows 10/11 Pro or Enterprise to use your Surface Hub 2S like any other PC.
 For Surface Hub 3, see [Migrate to Windows 11 Pro or Enterprise on Surface Hub 3](surface-hub-3-migrate-os.md).

 > [!IMPORTANT]
 > This migration process requires you to follow the specific procedure described in this article.
 Before you continue, read [Solution components](#solution-components) and [Migration and installation workflow](#migration-and-installation-workflow-summary).